tedwards-bw/shared-components/src/components/Link/Link.md

 Creates a local or remote link using React Router's Link component.
-External / internal is inferred by the URL provided to `to`.
+External / internal is inferred by the URL provided to the `to` prop.

+Other supported props:

+* `appearFocused`: Allows you to programmatically control whether the link is styled as focused.
+Useful for advanced keyboard navigation scenarios.
+* `Link.Icon` takes the `icon` property, which is the name of the icon to use.

 **Basic Links**
 ```js